Updated · Dec 03, 2022

 (Source: Government Technology)

-Remember a time “Nigerian princes” were all over the internet trying to scam people?
+Remember the time when “Nigerian princes” were all over the internet trying to scam people?

-Predictions show that lots of internet thugs will target more people working from home in 2021.
-A 2016 Gartner report on cloud security statistics forecasted that 95% of security breaches in 2020 would be the user’s fault.
+Predictions show that lots of internet thugs will target people working from home in 2022.

 30. 80% of bad bots operate from the cloud in 2021.